tinacms/tina.io/content/docs/getting-started/edit-content.md

 `useForm` needs a [form configuration object](/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields to render and their associated content, along with other metadata.

-The most important properties to look at in the example above are `fields`, `initialValues`, and `onSubmit`.
+While there are other form config properties, the key ones to examine in the example above are `fields`, `initialValues`, and `onSubmit`.
 We'll look closely at each of these now.

 ### _fields_